-Meanwhile, some agricultural producers have sought compensation for losses they say they have unfairly shouldered as a result of the government's food safety response.
+Also in the 110th Congress, some agricultural producers sought public compensation for losses they said they unfairly shouldered as a result of the government's food safety response.
 H.R.
-6581, introduced July 23, 2008, would require USDA to make available \$100 million for payments to growers and handlers of fresh tomatoes that experienced crop or market losses, or both, as a result of the FDA Public Health Advisory issued in early June 2008 to avoid certain types of raw tomatoes.
+6581, introduced July 23, 2008, would have required USDA to make available \$100 million for payments to growers and handlers of fresh tomatoes that experienced crop or market losses, or both, as a result of the FDA Public Health Advisory issued in early June 2008 (and long since lifted) to avoid certain types of raw tomatoes.
 H.R.
-912, introduced February 8, 2007, would authorize USDA payments to growers and handlers unable to market spinach crops as a result of an FDA Public Health Advisory in September 2006 not to eat bagged spinach.
-(The spinach was in fact contaminated and believed to have been the vehicle of interest, while the relationship between some tomatoes and the outbreak was still unclear, as of early August 2008.)
+912, introduced February 8, 2007, would have authorized USDA payments to growers and handlers unable to market spinach crops as a result of an FDA Public Health Advisory in September 2006 not to eat bagged spinach (also long since lifted).
+The spinach was in fact contaminated and believed to have been the vehicle of interest, while the relationship between some tomatoes and the outbreak was not clarified.

 The concept of indemnity payments is not new.
-For example, in 1960 and 1961, USDA, using its standing Section 32 authority, made more than \$9 million in direct payments to cranberry producers, after federal officials recommended - just before Thanksgiving 1959 - a halt in all cranberry product sales due to possible pesticide contamination.21 Under the Dairy Indemnity Program (7 U.S.C.
+For example, in 1960 and 1961, USDA, using its standing Section 32 authority, made more than \$9 million in direct payments to cranberry producers, after federal officials recommended-just before Thanksgiving 1959-a halt in all cranberry product sales due to possible pesticide contamination.21 Under the Dairy Indemnity Program (7 U.S.C.
 4501), USDA makes payments to dairy producers whenever a public regulatory agency directs them to remove their raw milk from the commercial market because it has been contaminated by pesticides, nuclear radiation or fallout, or toxic substances and chemical residues other than pesticides.
 Since the program's inception in 1965 through FY2007, a total of approximately \$20 million in payments were made.22 However, this dairy program compensates farmers for milk they are required to remove from the market, not for imputed market losses.

-If Congress considers compensation bills, numerous policy questions are likely to arise, such as the need, if any, for such indemnities, and whether market losses can be calculated with some accuracy and equity.
+In considering compensation bills, numerous policy questions likely arise, such as the need, if any, for such indemnities, and whether market losses can be calculated with some accuracy and equity.
 What might be the cost of payments to taxpayers, and what types of food safety incentives or disincentives do they telegraph to producers?
-Should payments only be provided in the event of agency error, e.g., misidentification of the food vehicle?
+Should payments only be provided in the event of agency error-for example, misidentification of the food vehicle?
 If so, how might that be determined?